Interacting with the Batfish service¶

 import pandas as pd

-from pybatfish.client.commands import *
+from pybatfish.client.session import Session

 from pybatfish.datamodel import *